alexpages/ebanking-api/README.md

 ```

 ***
-### Relevant implementation decisions
+### Key Implementation Decisions
-- **N-Tier architecture**/Folder architecture - by element function within the project.
+- `N-Tier architecture/Folder architecture`: Organizing elements based on their functions within the project.
-- **Store transactions in Kafka topics** and not in DB.
-  - Avoid using Pageable - Transactions are not saved into a Repository.
-  - Avoid using Kafka Streams - Wrong approach, it is for Real-Time Data Ingestion.
-- **Kafka Topic/Partition** distribution
+- `Kafka Topic/Partition` distribution:
-  - Consideration 1: Grouping transactions by IBAN.
+  - Consideration 1: grouping transactions by IBAN.
-  - Consideration 2: Grouping transactions by KTable to perform interactive queries (Applicable for overall money balance)
+  - Consideration 2: grouping transactions by KTable for interactive queries, especially for overall money balance.
-  - Final decision: more topics (year-user combination) and partitions (12 per topic, as in months) was decided.
+  - Final decision: Using more topics (year-user combination) and partitions (12 per topic, representing months).
-- **Dockerfile** to create spring boot app
-- **Docker-compose** set with images compatible linux/arm64
+- `Dockerfile` for creating the Spring Boot application.
-- Made **REST API reusable** by using environmental variables within docker-compose and application.yml, always with default values.
+- Making the `REST API` reusable by utilizing environmental variables in docker-compose and application.yml files, with default values.
-- K8s configuration is done with `kompose convert docker-compose.yml` from Kubernetes.
+- K8s configuration performed using `kompose convert docker-compose.yml` to convert to Kubernetes format.
 Note that restart policies 'unless-stopped' in service kafka is not supported.
 To deploy it should be changed to 'always'.
+- Avoiding the use of Pageable as transactions are not saved in a Repository.
+- Determining that Kafka Streams is not the appropriate approach as it is designed for real-time data ingestion.

 ***
-### Future improvements
+### Considerations for future improvements
-- [x] Implement Custom SERDES for Kafka Streams
+- [x] Implement Custom SERDES for Kafka Streams.
-- [ ] Improve Exchange Rate Service to customize base currency
-- [ ] Kafka Streams and Topology for filtering transactions
-- [ ] Kafka Tables for updating the total balance of each user (Key-Value Store) with interactive queries
+- [ ] KTables and Kafka Topology for updating the total balance of each user (Key-Value Store) with interactive queries.
-- [ ] Microservice for JWT generation and renewal
+- [ ] Enhance JwtService for token renewal.
 ****